NessJade96/List-It/README.md

 8. // to do // Go through each of the text/value variables and rename them to be consistant like your amount and measurements :)

 Thank you, Vanessa Bloom <(^.^)>

+[Good link on deploying to github pages while using Vite])(https://dev.to/shashannkbawa/deploying-vite-app-to-github-pages-3ane)